hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

          Bézier.

-      The more powerful and useful interpolation, and the default one.
-      It gives nicely smoothed curves, i.e. smooth animations!
+      The default interpolation, which is smooth in both values and speed.

    .. note::

-      Remember that some F-Curves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.
+      F-Curves for properties that only accept discrete values will always have a stair step pattern, no matter which option you chose.

    .. rubric:: Easing (by strength)

-   Different methods of easing interpolations for F-Curve segment.
-   The "Robert Penner easing equations" (basically, equations which define some preset ways that one keyframe transitions to another) which reduce the amount of manual work (inserting and tweaking keyframes) to achieve certain common effects.
-For example, snappy movements.

-   - Linear
-   - Sinusoidal
-   - Quadratic
-   - Cubic
-   - Quartic
-   - Quintic
-   - Exponential
-   - Circular
+   A set of interpolations that specialize in accelerating or decelerating an value, "easing" it from a stationary into a moving state or vice versa.

    .. seealso::